Chinese ATV Won’t Start – Troubleshooting Guide

 • The engine is not cranking/turning.

-• There is no clicking sound or other signs of the ATV trying to start.
+• No clicking sound or other signs of the ATV trying to start.

 Make Sure the Battery Is in Good Condition